 Goodyear retires blimps but keeps familiar form in flight

+23, 2015, photo shows ground crew mooring the Goodyear Blimp "Sprit of Innovation" as it comes in for a landing at Goodyear Airship Base in Carson, Calif. .
 This Sept.
-23, 2015 photo shows ground crew moring the Goodyear Blimp "Sprit of Innovation" as it comes in for a landing at Goodyear Airship Base in Carson, Calif.

 Comments